 Start by adopting SEO best practices for your website.
 Use aspects your ideal customers are most likely to search.
 This will increase exposure to the right types of audiences.

 It's likely prospects will take a more refined approach.
 You can leverage social channels to begin direct communications with prospects.
 You can leverage existing connections for this purpose as well.

 Encourage existing and former customers to share your posts.
 Loyalty and advocacy are the best marketing tools for small architecture firms.
 They can do this on social media and direct prospects to communication channels easily.

 You may want to leverage social media for customer service and engagement, while using blog content and social media posts to share value-added information.

 ACTION PLAN: Review each of your social media accounts.
 Does each one serve a clear purpose?
 Are you able to keep up with it?
 Most importantly, is it helping you engage and spark conversations with the right audience?
 Less is more when it comes to getting social.
 Focus on those platforms that your prospects are most likely to use.

 4. Increase Engagement

-Your brand is as much about your own company as it is about service to your clients.
-Show that your services will be of value to them right away.
+Your brand is just as much about how your architecture firm works as it is about what you do for your clients.

 Cover photo credit: Samuel Zeller